aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-shapes/shape-types/custom-shapes/_index.md

 description: "Add custom shape in PowerPoint presentation in C# or .NET"
 ---

-# Shape Geometry Customization (Shape Points Editing)
+# Change a Shape Using Edit Points
+Consider a square.
+In PowerPoint, using ***edit points***, you can

+* move the square's corner in or out
+* specify the curvature for a corner or point
+* add new points to the square
+* manipulate points on the square, etc.

+Essentially, you can perform the described tasks on any shape.
+Using edit points, you get to change a shape or create a new shape from an existing shape.

-## Overview
+## **Shape Editing Tips**
-Customization of the shape geometry assumes editing points of an existing shape.

 ![overview_image](custom_shape_0.png)

+Before you start editing PowerPoint shapes through edit points, you might want to consider these points about shapes:

+* A shape (or its path) can either be closed or open.
+* When a shape is closed, it lacks a start or end point.
+When a shape is open, it has a beginning and end.
+* All shapes consist of at least 2 anchor points linked to each other by lines
+* A line is either straight or curved.
+Anchor points determine the nature of the line.
+* Anchor points exist as corner points, straight points, or smooth points:
+  * A corner point is a point where 2 straight lines join at an angle.
+  * A smooth point is a point where 2 handles exist in a straight line and the line's segments join in a smooth curve.
+In this case, all handles are separated from the anchor point by an equal distance.
+  * A straight point is a point where 2 handles exist in a straight line and that line's line segments joins in a smooth curve.
+In this case, the handles don't have to be separated from the anchor point by an equal distance.
+* By moving or editing anchor points (which changes the angle of lines), you can change the way a shape looks.

+To edit PowerPoint shapes through edit points, **Aspose.Slides** provides the [**GeometryPath**](https://apireference.aspose.com/slides/net/aspose.slides/geometrypath) class and [**IGeometryPath**](https://apireference.aspose.com/slides/net/aspose.slides/igeometrypath) interface.

-To provide the mentioned functionality [GeometryPath](https://apireference.aspose.com/slides/net/aspose.slides/geometrypath) class and [IGeometryPath](https://apireference.aspose.com/slides/net/aspose.slides/igeometrypath) interface have been added.
-[GeometryPath](https://apireference.aspose.com/slides/net/aspose.slides/geometrypath) instance represents a geometry path of the [IGeometryShape](https://apireference.aspose.com/slides/net/aspose.slides/igeometryshape) object.
+* A [GeometryPath](https://apireference.aspose.com/slides/net/aspose.slides/geometrypath) instance represents a geometry path of the [IGeometryShape](https://apireference.aspose.com/slides/net/aspose.slides/igeometryshape) object.

-To retrieve [GeometryPath](https://apireference.aspose.com/slides/net/aspose.slides/geometrypath) from the [IGeometryShape](https://apireference.aspose.com/slides/net/aspose.slides/igeometryshape) instance [IGeometryShape.GetGeometryPaths](https://apireference.aspose.com/slides/net/aspose.slides/igeometryshape/methods/getgeometrypaths) method has been added.
-Shapes may be built from a few smaller shapes (e.g. an "equal" sign) so this method returns an array of [GeometryPath](https://apireference.aspose.com/slides/net/aspose.slides/geometrypath) objects.

-To set [GeometryPath](https://apireference.aspose.com/slides/net/aspose.slides/geometrypath) to the shape two methods have been added:
+* To retrieve the`GeometryPath` from the `IGeometryShape` instance, you can use the [IGeometryShape.GetGeometryPaths](https://apireference.aspose.com/slides/net/aspose.slides/igeometryshape/methods/getgeometrypaths) method.
-[IGeometryShape.SetGeometryPath](https://apireference.aspose.com/slides/net/aspose.slides/igeometryshape/methods/setgeometrypath) for solid shapes and [IGeometryShape.SetGeometryPaths](https://apireference.aspose.com/slides/net/aspose.slides/igeometryshape/methods/setgeometrypaths) for composite shapes.
+* To set the `GeometryPath` for a shape, you can use these methods: [IGeometryShape.SetGeometryPath](https://apireference.aspose.com/slides/net/aspose.slides/igeometryshape/methods/setgeometrypath) for *solid shapes* and [IGeometryShape.SetGeometryPaths](https://apireference.aspose.com/slides/net/aspose.slides/igeometryshape/methods/setgeometrypaths) for *composite shapes*.

-[IGeometryPath](https://apireference.aspose.com/slides/net/aspose.slides/igeometrypath) provides methods for adding segments of various types:
+* To add segments, you can use the methods under [IGeometryPath](https://apireference.aspose.com/slides/net/aspose.slides/igeometrypath).
+* Using the [IGeometryPath.Stroke](https://apireference.aspose.com/slides/net/aspose.slides/igeometrypath/properties/stroke) and [IGeometryPath.FillMode](https://apireference.aspose.com/slides/net/aspose.slides/igeometrypath/properties/fillmode) properties, you can set the appearance for a geometry path.
+* Using the [IGeometryPath.PathData](https://apireference.aspose.com/slides/net/aspose.slides/igeometrypath/properties/pathdata) property, you can retrieve the geometry path of a `GeometryShape` as an array of path segments.
+* To access additional shape geometry customization options, you can convert [GeometryPath](https://apireference.aspose.com/slides/net/aspose.slides/geometrypath) to [GraphicsPath](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.drawing2d?view=dotnet-plat-ext-5.0)
+* Use [GeometryPathToGraphicsPath](https://apireference.aspose.com/slides/net/aspose.slides.util/shapeutil/methods/geometrypathtographicspath) and [GraphicsPathToGeometryPath](https://apireference.aspose.com/slides/net/aspose.slides.util/shapeutil/methods/graphicspathtogeometrypath) methods (from the [ShapeUtil](https://apireference.aspose.com/slides/net/aspose.slides.util/shapeutil) class) to convert [GeometryPath](https://apireference.aspose.com/slides/net/aspose.slides/geometrypath) to [GraphicsPath](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.drawing2d?view=dotnet-plat-ext-5.0) back and forth.

+## **Simple Editing Operations**

+This C# code shows you how to

-**Adds line** to the end of the path
+**Add a line** to the end of a path

 ``` csharp
 void LineTo(PointF point);
 void LineTo(float x, float y);
 ```
-**Adds line** to the specified place of the path:
+**Add a line** to a specified position on a path:

 ``` csharp
 void LineTo(PointF point, uint index);
 void LineTo(float x, float y, uint index);
 ```
-**Adds cubic Bezier curve** at the end the path:
+**Add a cubic Bezier curve** at the end of a path:

 ``` csharp
 void CubicBezierTo(PointF point1, PointF point2, PointF point3);
 void CubicBezierTo(float x1, float y1, float x2, float y2, float x3, float y3);
 ```
-**Adds cubic Bezier curve** to the specified place of the path:
+**Add a cubic Bezier curve** to the specified position on a path:

 ``` csharp
 void CubicBezierTo(PointF point1, PointF point2, PointF point3, uint index);
 void CubicBezierTo(float x1, float y1, float x2, float y2, float x3, float y3, uint index);
 ```
-**Adds quadratic Bezier curve** at the end the path:
+**Add a quadratic Bezier curve** at the end of a path:

 ``` csharp
 void QuadraticBezierTo(PointF point1, PointF point2);
 void QuadraticBezierTo(float x1, float y1, float x2, float y2);
 ```
-**Adds quadratic Bezier curve** to the specified place of the path:
+**Add quadratic Bezier curve** to a specified position on a path:

 ``` csharp
 void QuadraticBezierTo(PointF point1, PointF point2, uint index);
 void QuadraticBezierTo(float x1, float y1, float x2, float y2, uint index);
 ```
-**Appends the specified arc** to the path:
+**Append a given arc** to a path:

 ``` csharp
 void ArcTo(float width, float heigth, float startAngle, float sweepAngle);
 ```
-**Closes the current figure** of this path:
+**Close the current figure** of a path:

 ``` csharp
 void CloseFigure();
 ```
-**Sets next point position**:
+**Set the position for the next point**:

 ``` csharp
 void MoveTo(PointF point);
 void MoveTo(float x, float y);
 ```
-**Removes path segment** at the specified index:
+**Remove the path segment** at a given index:

 ``` csharp
 void RemoveAt(int index);
 ```
-Properties [IGeometryPath.Stroke](https://apireference.aspose.com/slides/net/aspose.slides/igeometrypath/properties/stroke) and [IGeometryPath.FillMode](https://apireference.aspose.com/slides/net/aspose.slides/igeometrypath/properties/fillmode) set an appearance of the geometry path.

-Property [IGeometryPath.PathData](https://apireference.aspose.com/slides/net/aspose.slides/igeometrypath/properties/pathdata) returns the geometry path of [GeometryShape](https://apireference.aspose.com/slides/net/aspose.slides/geometryshape) as an array of path segments.

-*To provide more options of shape geometry customization [ShapeUtil](https://apireference.aspose.com/slides/net/aspose.slides.util/shapeutil) class has been added.
-Methods of this class allow to convert [GeometryPath](https://apireference.aspose.com/slides/net/aspose.slides/geometrypath) to [GraphicsPath](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.drawing2d?view=dotnet-plat-ext-5.0) back and forth.*

-# Examples and Use Cases
-## Add Custom Points to Shape
+## **Add Custom Points to Shape**
-- Create an instance of the [GeometryShape](https://apireference.aspose.com/slides/net/aspose.slides/geometryshape) class of type [ShapeType.Rectangle](https://apireference.aspose.com/slides/net/aspose.slides/shapetype)
+1. Create an instance of the [GeometryShape](https://apireference.aspose.com/slides/net/aspose.slides/geometryshape) class and set the [ShapeType.Rectangle](https://apireference.aspose.com/slides/net/aspose.slides/shapetype) type.
-- Retrieve an instance of the [GeometryPath](https://apireference.aspose.com/slides/net/aspose.slides/geometrypath) class from the shape.
+2. Get an instance of the [GeometryPath](https://apireference.aspose.com/slides/net/aspose.slides/geometrypath) class from the shape.
-- Add a new point between two top points of the path.
+3. Add a new point between the two top points on the path.
-- Add a new point between two bottom points of the path.
+4. Add a new point between the two bottom points on the path.
-- Apply the path to the shape.
+5. Apply the path to the shape.

+This C# code shows you how to add custom points to a shape:

 ``` csharp
 using (Presentation pres = new Presentation())
 {